PAL-Hom method for QP and an application to LP: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the colleagues for their valuable suggestions that led to improvement in this paper.
-This research was supported by the National Natural Science Foundation of China (11571061, 11401075), and the Fundamental Research Funds for the Central Universities (DUT16LK05)
+The authors would like to thank Xiaoliang Song (School of Mathematical Sciences, Dalian University of Technology) for his valuable suggestions, which led to improvement in this paper.
+This research was supported by the National Natural Science Foundation of China (11571061, 11401075 and 11701065) and the Fundamental Research Funds for the Central Universities (DUT16LK05 and DUT17LK14)